Our Nonprofit Organization

 Her story was similar to mine as it relates to starting a 501(c)(3) nonprofit organization.
 After reading her story, I wrote my vision, mission, and ministry statements.
 Now, it was time to submit my application to the State of Georgia, but I didn’t have a name yet.
 I was going for something similar to The Birthday Party Project, which was going to be The Balloon Project, but decided not to.

-One day in my prayers, I asked God to guide and direct me in donating a bouquet of balloons to patients in the hospitals, senior citizens community, assisted living community, and nursing home community.
+One day in my prayers, I asked God to guide and direct me in providing a bouquet of balloons to patients in the hospitals, senior citizens community, assisted living community, and nursing home community.
 It dawned on me that I kept saying a bouquet of balloons… a bouquet of balloons… a bouquet of balloons.
 I asked God if this is the name He wants me to use.
 Yes, A Bouquet of Balloons!

 Though there are still many pieces to the puzzle to be completed, I am waiting for “A Bouquet of Balloons” to flourish and become a successful organization.